jmcenteno/Store-Locator/README.md

 # store-locator

-Experimental project that searches for stores within a given radius.
+Experimental project that searches for stores within a given radius using the Google Maps API and Google Places Library.

 ## Getting Started